alexmarqs/zod-config/README.md

 #### Env Adapter

-Loads the configuration from `process.env` or a custom object, allowing you to filter the keys using a regex (this can be useful when you have multiple adapters and you want to filter the keys to avoid conflicts or just to keep only the keys you need to process - it is also available in some other built-in adapter).
-It also supports creating nested objects from flat keys using the `nestingSeparator` property.
+Loads the configuration from `process.env` or a custom object, allowing you to filter the keys using a `regex` (this can be useful when you have multiple adapters and you want to filter the keys to avoid conflicts or just to keep only the keys you need to process).
+To support nested objects, you can use the `nestingSeparator` property that will be used to create nested objects from flat keys based on the separator.

 ```ts
 import { z } from 'zod';